 The entrance hall is the first area people see when they come to your home so you want to create an immediate great impression.
 Your hall should also reflect your personality and tie up your home’s overall decor.
-Mix family and nostalgic photographs with a stylish mirror and your favourite wall decor and welcoming prints.
+Mix family and nostalgic photographs with a stylish mirror and your favourite wall decor and welcoming canvas prints.
 Don’t worry if you have a small hallway.
 A stairway gallery wall really makes a statement.

 2. A Living Room Full of Personality

 The living room is often the room that we spend the most day time in, therefore it’s the room where you should hang your favourite photographs and wall art.
 A gallery wall looks great behind the sofa (and will make a great background for informal family photographs and zoom calls), but don’t neglect the other walls that you will take in as you sit and relax each evening.
 Make the view one that you want to see.
 Your chosen artwork should reflect your loves and interests.
 As we love watching movies and listening to music in our living room, we like to display our favourite movie and band posters and prints.

 When choosing artwork for their homes some people neglect the kitchen but as we increasingly spend more time in this part of the home, it’s a great place to hang our wall art.
 Wall space can be at a premium in kitchens due to the necessary shelving, cupboards and cabinet, therefore look for smaller prints which can be more versatile.
 The kitchen is actually the perfect spot in the home to layer your favourite art on mugs, tea towels as well as on the wall.
 Your kitchen wall decoration should also reflect your personality and how your kitchen is used.
 From foodies, coffee connoisseurs to socialisers, there’s a kitchen print to suit everyone.